Proactive vs. reactive security: How technology can improve counter terrorism

 Proactive vs. reactive

 The UK invests millions of pounds a year on public security.
 The country relies heavily on camera surveillance as a way of monitoring criminal activity.
 In places such as the London Underground, fixed, obstructive security systems would cause chaotic congestion and leave people feeling imprisoned by inconvenience.
-And congestion and inefficiency, a danger of fixed security systems, such as security checkpoints, is that they can become targets for attack.
+Congestion and inefficiency, a danger of fixed security systems, such as security checkpoints, is that they can become targets for attack.
 For example, a recent attack on security checkpoints in West Afghanistan left 21 people dead.

 As an alternative security option, camera surveillance is an excellent way to gain intelligence.
 But the drawback is that it’s a retrospective measure that isn’t effective at flagging threats ahead of time.
 Furthermore, cameras are not always widely deployed and therefore cannot be trusted as an omnipresent and reliable source of information.